MParvin/bashDNSBL/README.md

 And You can add/remove DNSBL servers in dnsbl.list file.

 Todo:

+0) Insert comment

 1) Integration with Telegram bot

 2) Use MySQL instead files

 3) Add all mail command options

-3) Create configuration file for store mysql and smtp credentials
+4) Create configuration file for store mysql and smtp credentials

 If you have any Ideas, Please contact me with this ways: